Is Complexity an Illusion?: Arguments and Results

 \subsubsection{Time, space and causal confounding:}

 We now make the additional assumption that vocabularies are finite.
 Every aspect of the world in which we exist appears to be spatially extended, meaning no two things occupy the same space at the same time.
 For the sake of understanding complexity we assume this is true of all environments.
-We hold that this justifies the assumption of a finite vocabulary, because in our spatially extended environment the amount of information which can influence a system is finite, within a finite area \cite{bekenstein1981}.
+We hold that this justifies the assumption of a finite vocabulary, because in our spatially extended environment the amount of information in a bounded system is finite \cite{bekenstein1981}.

 \begin{proposition}[confounding] If the vocabulary is finite, then policy weakness can confound\footnote{$A$ \textit{confounds} $B$ and $C$ when for example $A = ``badly injured''$ \textit{causes} $B = ``died''$ and $C = ``picked up by ambulance''$, and it looks like $C$ causes $B$ because $p(B \mid C) > p(B \mid \lnot C)$, and yet it may be that $p(B\mid C, A) < p(B \mid \lnot C, A)$.}sample efficiency with policy simplicity. \end{proposition}